jdelic/saltshaker/README.md

 # Networking

+## sysctl config
+SysCTL is set up to accept

+ * `net.ipv4.ip_forward` IPv4 forwarding so we can route packets to docker and other isolated separate networks
+ * `net.ipv4.ip_nonlocal_bind` to allow local services to bind to IPs and ports even if those don't exist yet.
+This reduces usage of the `0.0.0.0` wildcard allowing to write more secure configurations.
+ * `net.ipv4.conf.all.route_localnet` allows packets to and from `localhost` to pass through iptables, making it possible to route them.
+This is required so we can make consul services available on `localhost` even though consul runs on its own `consul0` dummy interface.

 ## iptables states
 iptables is configured by the `basics` and `iptables` states to use the `connstate`/`conntrack` module to allow incoming and outgoing packets in the